Originally published Jan 2014, updated 02/04/2014

 In 2014 smart thermostats will flood the global market as the drive for ‘ecotech’ rapidly gains momentum.
 In the UK alone at least six brands will launch their first smart thermostats and all claim to give us greater insight into our energy use, offer remote control of heating and make the promise to save us money.
+We've already seen Tado and Hive in the UK, and now US trailblazer Nest has confirmed it's soon to start selling its smart thermostat in the UK for £179.

-Smart thermostats are the early poster child of ‘The Internet of Things’ – small, low power, web connected devices that use the Internet to become smarter and more efficient - but will anyone sign up?
+What are smart thermostats?
+They are the early poster child of ‘The Internet of Things’ – small, low power, web connected devices that use the Internet to become smarter and more efficient - but will anyone sign up?

 The main barrier is price.
 As with all first generation technology, the cost of smart thermostats is high – between £100 and £250 – and they come during a period of economic uncertainty.
 That said they also come during a period when energy prices are also sky rocketing and if these devices can deliver savings, the question will soon become: can you afford not to have one?